-Check that the IP address you are connecting to is actually part of the network(s) you permitted in the network policy in $\rightarrow$ Step 4 - Set up Phase 2.
+Check that the IP address you are connecting to is actually part of the remote network(s) you permitted in the Local Policy in \rightarrow Step 5 - Set up Phase 2.
 Also double-check the network mask.

 Further Questions?

 You can find the latest news and compatibility information on our support and FAQ website: